Excitonic Resonances in Coherent Anti-Stokes Raman Scattering from Single Wall Carbon Nanotubes: Results

-We use (6,5) nanotube to perform er-CARS microscopy, since most enriching techniques target that species and shows positive er-CARS interference effects.
-Figure \ref{FIG:Appl}a shows an er-CARS image at the phonon resonance with 200$\times$200 $ \mu m$ in size of (6,5) SWCNTs dropcasted onto a quartz substrate.
+We use (6,5) nanotube to perform er-CARS microscopy since most enriching techniques target that species and shows positive er-CARS interference effects.
+Figure \ref{FIG:Appl}a shows an er-CARS image at the phonon resonance with 200$\times$200 $ \mu m$ in size of (6,5) SWCNTs drop cast onto a quartz substrate.
 The bright spots correspond to the individual (6,5) SWCNTs or small bundles.
 The scan is performed within 16 s.
-In total 10$^6$ pixels were collected, resulting in average speed of 16 $\mu s$ per pixel, where that speed is mostly limited by the galvanometric mirrors.
-We confirm that the bright spots originate from er-CARS process we scanned the same image with a 20 ps delay between the $E_S$ and $E_p$ pulses, $\sim$ 10 times $\tau_{ph}$.
-As shown in Figure \ref{FIG:Appl}b, the bright spots disappear validating the er-CARS nature of the observed signal.
+In total, 10$^6$ pixels were collected, resulting in the average speed of 16 $\mu s$ per pixel, where the galvanometric mirrors mainly limit that speed.
+We confirm that the bright spots originate from the er-CARS process.
+We scanned the same image with a 20 ps delay between the $E_S$ and $E_p$ pulses, $\sim$ 10 times $\tau_{ph}$.
+As shown in Figure \ref{FIG:Appl}b, the bright spots disappear, validating the observed signal's er-CARS nature.
 We further tested the 3D imaging option by tuning the focus outside of the quartz surface, see Supplementary Video 1.
-Out of focus the bright spots clearly loose the intensity and convert to circular shapes, enabling z resolution.
-Our results show that er-CARS process enables quick and precise localization of SWCNTs in 2D and 3D, enabling its use for imaging CNT in vivo studies, where Raman or photoluminescence signals from individual species are still fairly weak.
+Out of focus, the bright spots lose the intensity and convert to circular shapes, enabling the resolution out of plane.
+Our results show that the er-CARS process enables quick and precise localization of SWCNTs in 2D and 3D, enabling its use for imaging CNT in vivo studies, where Raman or photoluminescence signals from individual species are still relatively weak.